 2) Internationally recognized degrees

 Operating under the Bologna reform, German universities ensure that students get internationally recognized degrees for all the courses from undergraduate to doctoral and even beyond.
-More than 14,500 Bachelors and Masters Degree program options are available here.
-Semester system is followed for most of the courses –
+More than 14,500 Bachelors’s and Masters’s degree programs are available in Germany.
+The semester system is followed for most of the courses –

 a) Bachelors in Arts or Science – 6 semesters